-This EA examines in depth four Action Alternatives for the implementation of the Proposed Action at Sites 1, 2, 3, or 4 and the No Action Alternative.
+This EA examines in depth implementation of the Proposed Action at alternative Sites 1, 2, 3, and 4, as well as the No Action Alternative.

 Action Alternatives

 Site 1: Site 1 is located on the west side of Williamson Boulevard, approximately 1,000 feet north of Strickland Range Road in the City of Daytona Beach.
 Site 1 includes approximately 19 acres of undeveloped woodlands.
 Site 1 has been undeveloped woodlands since at least 1951.
 The proposed OPC development at Site 1 would include a new one-story building and surface parking.
 Primary and secondary access to the OPC would be from Williamson Boulevard.